Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 Peers are the other nodes you want to sync to in order to maintain your full node.
 You can add peers separated by commas in file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`

 Refer to `heimdall/heimdall-seeds.txt` for peer info in your testnet folder, i.e. `$CONFIGPATH/heimdall`.
+This file also contains a list of additional peers that you can add to your `persistent_peers`.
+Make sure to add at least one additional peer to your `persistent_peers`.
+If you run into any errors you can always switch to another peer from the Additional Peer list.
+Make sure that you only add a maximum of 2 additional peers to your `persistent_peers`.

 #### 6.3: Start & sync Heimdall